hliu47/DNA_variant_annotation_program/README.md

 This is a prototype of variant annotation tool, written in Python.

 Input: VCF

 Output: VCF, with “ANN” annotation to the “INFO” field, if more than one alternate alleles, each alternate allele is separated by a comma.

-Prerequisite: SnpEff, please download and unzip SnpEff into a folder and provide the path to the snpEff.jar to the program, if SnpEff is already downloaded, please provide the path to the snpEff.jar to the program.
+Prerequisite: SnpEff, please download and unzip SnpEff into a folder and provide the path to snpEff.jar to the program, if SnpEff is already downloaded, please provide the path to the snpEff.jar to the program.
 SnpEff can be downloaded here: http://sourceforge.net/projects/snpeff/files/snpEff_latest_core.zip

 If first time running SnpEff, certain genome file will be downloaded automatically, which will take some time, after first time running, no more need of downloading genome file.